barabum0/barabum0/README.md

 - 👋 Hi!
 I'm barabum, and my rl name is Roman.
-- I'm interestd in coding for abuot three years
+- I'm interestd in coding for about three years
 - Skills: Java, Unity, Python, Android, MC plugins.

 - Socials: